pulumi/docs/pulumi-hugo/themes/default/content/case-studies/credijusto.md

 instead of domain-specific tools to manage configuration was a game-changer for
 Credijusto:

-> "I think it's even unfair to Terraform to compare Terraform with Pulumi because once you
-> use a familiar programming language to tackle a problem, you see that you can do way more in
+> "Once you use a familiar programming language to tackle a problem, you
-> less time.
-So, Pulumi was a natural choice based on the background and skills of our
+> see that you can do way more in less time.
+Pulumi was a natural choice
-> people in DevOps."
+> based on the background and skills of our people in DevOps.""
 >
 > &mdash; Fernando Carlietti, Lead DevOps Engineer, Credijusto.